What to expect from this workshop

 Looking back at the three steps listed above, the first step is to calculate Q. There is a formula for doing this by hand, but most researchers use a computer program to do this.
 Once you have Q, the next step is to calculate the expected value of Q, assuming that all studies share a common effect size and hence all of the variation is due to sampling error within studies.
 Because Q is a standardized measure, the expected value depends only on the degrees of freedom, which is df = k – 1, where k is the number of studies.
 The third and final step is the find the “excess” variation, which is simply Q – df.

-This has all been pretty easy to calculate, but there are some limitations to Q. First of all, the metric is not intuitive.
+There are some limitations to Q. First of all, the metric is not intuitive.
 Also, Q is a sum, not a mean, which means that it is very sensitive the number of studies included in the meta-analysis.
 But calculating Q has not been a waste of time, because it is used in the calculation of other measures of heterogeneity that may be more useful.
 If we take Q, remove the dependence on the number of studies and return it to the original metric, then we have T2, which is an estimate of variance of the true effects.
 If we take Q, remove the dependence on the number of studies and express the result as a ratio, we will have I2, which estimates the proportion of the observed variance that is heterogeneity (as opposed to random error).

 tau-squared and T2